 Fortunately for the more than 30 million people in the United States who wear contact lenses, when used with proper care they are relatively benign.
 “Contact lenses are one of the safest medical devices when worn responsibly,” says Thomas L. Steinemann, MD, a spokesperson for the American Academy of Ophthalmology.
 Yet according to the CDC, between 40 to 90 percent of contact lens wearers do not properly follow the care instructions for their contact lenses.
 So, go back and re-read those instructions and follow them closely!

-As a quick summary, here are the general contact lens care tips from the FDA medical devices site:
+As a short summary, here are the general contact lens care tips from the Food and Drug Administration medical devices site:

 - Follow recommended wearing schedule.